Academics

 Academic Progress

-Course grades are updated regularly on Canvas for each course taken.
-Please log in to Canvas system to view attendance and academic progress for your student.
+Course grades are updated regularly on Canvas and Family Access for each course taken.
+Please log in to Canvas and the Family Access system to view attendance and academic progress for your student.
 For questions on logging in to Canvas, please ask school staff (teachers, registrar, counselor) to support.

 Homework

-The purpose of homework assignments, and the guidelines and/or expectations should be made clear to the student at the time of the assignment.
+Homework, as an extension of the classroom, must be planned and organized, purposeful to the students, evaluated and returned to them promptly.
+The purpose of homework assignments, the basis for evaluating the work performed and the guidelines and/or rules should be made clear to the student at the time of the assignment.
 Students should talk to their classroom teachers with any questions about assignments or grades for a course.
-Homework may be assigned for one or more of the following purposes:
+A complete copy of Regulation 2422 and related Regulations and Procedures are available on the District’s website.

 Library